Arianta arbustorum: Life cycle

 Arianta arbustorum lives in forests and open habitats of any kind.
 It requires humidity.
 It lives also in disturbed habitats (not in Ireland where it is restricted to old native woodland).
 It may locally tolerate non-calcareous substrate, in north Scotland also on sandhills.
 In the Alps up to 2700 m, in Britain 1200 m, in Bulgaria 1500 m.

 It feeds on green herbs, dead animals and faeces.

 If snails hatched more than 50 m distant from each other, they are considered isolated since they would not move more than 25 m (neighbourhood area 32–50 m), usually they move about 7–12 m in a year, mostly along water currents.

 This species of snail makes and uses calcareous love darts during mating.
 Reproduction is usually after copulation, but self-fertilization is also possible.
 The size of the egg is 3.2 mm.
 Maturity is reached after 2–4 years.
 The maximum age up to 14 years.

 Angiostrongylus vasorum has successfully experimentally infected this snail.

+Prevention

+Metaldehyde and iron phosphate can be used to exterminate snails.
+Since copper generates electric shocks that make it difficult for snails to move, it makes a great barrier material for them.